Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Algebraic and dynamical properties of quotient groups of (Rn)

-The preceding lemma provides a necessary and sufficient condition for two quasi-isometries $f$ and $g$ commute modulo $H$.
-We now proceed to determine the structure of the center of the quotient group $QI(\Rn)/H$.
-The proof of the following theorem is motivated from \cite{bhowmik_chakraborty}.
+The preceding lemma provides a necessary and sufficient condition for two quasi-isometries $f$ and $g$ to commute modulo $H$.
+We now proceed to determine the structure of the center of $\QI(\Rn)/H$.
+In the proof of the following theorem, we use a technique similar to that in \cite{bhowmik_chakraborty}.